Is Orientation required?

 How do I get around if I don't bring a car to campus?

-How do I set up my Gordon email account?
+How do I set up my Gordon Technology/email account?

 Once you have been accepted and paid your deposit, you will receive instructions from the Orientation staff about how to activate your Gordon Technology Account.
 You can also visit the New Student Wizard on this website.